Urban art biennial

-Urban art (L. urbanus [of the city], originating in turn from urbs [city]) refers to a Biennial, which has set its goal to clarify the current positions of this relatively new art movement, document its development in a two-yearly rhythm and provide an overview of the world scene in UrbanArt.
+UrbanArt (L. urbanus [of the city], originating in turn from urbs [city]) refers to a biennale, which has set its goal to clarify the current positions of this relatively new art movement, document its development in a two-yearly rhythm and provide an overview of the world scene in UrbanArt.
 The European Centre for Art and Industry Culture at UNESCO World Cultural Heritage Site at the Völklingen Ironworks is hosting it in the Saarland town Völklingen.